onqlavelabs/onqlave.docs/docs/guides/web-app-guide/platform/access.md

 ## **Add & invite a new user**

-You can add your preferred user into your managed tenant by interacting with the web applicaiton.
-When successfully adding users to your system, our system will automatically send invitation email with activation link to users.
+You can add your preferred user into your managed tenant by interacting with the web application.
+When successfully adding users to your system, our system will automatically send an invitation email with an activation link to users.

-The most important part when you adding a new user to your managed platfor is assinging roles.
+The most important part when you add a new user to your managed platform is assigning roles.
 Currently we support three roles:

 - Platform Owner
 - Platform Admin